catamphetamine/universal-webpack/README.md

 npm install universal-webpack --save
 ```

+## Example project

+You may refer to [this sample project](https://github.com/halt-hammerzeit/webpack-react-redux-isomorphic-render-example) as an example of using this library (see `webpack` directory, `package.json` and `code/page-server/web server.js`).

 ## Usage

 Suppose you have a typical `webpack.config.js` file.
 Create two new files called `webpack.config.client.js` and `webpack.config.server.js` with the following contents: